Iran: US 'must lift sanctions' before we talk | DW | 06.08.2019

 In a speech broadcast on state TV Tuesday, Rouhani said that Tehran favored "talks and negotiations," but that "the US should lift all sanctions first."

 Rouhani said that Iran must be allowed to export oil for talks to continue.
-He also praised Foreign Minister Mohammad Javad Zarif, who the US placed sanctions on in July 2019.
+He also praised Foreign Minister Mohammad Javad Zarif, who was placed on the US sanctions list in July.

-The Iranian government was ready to talk regardless of the US stance on a nuclear deal, Rouhani added.
+Tehran was ready to talk regardless of the US stance on the Iran nuclear deal, Rouhani added.
 "Whether they want to come into the JCPOA or not, it's up to them," he said.

 The US left the landmark deal in 2018, which had set limits on Iranian nuclear developments in exchange for an end to economic sanctions on Iran.
 US officials announced they would be escalating sanctions on Iran soon after.